juji-io/datalevin/planner.md

 attributes shared by multiple entity classes, but they are rare.
 Therefore, leveraging grouping of attributes could have greater benefits.

-## New index: `EnCla`
+## New indices: `EnCla` and `Links`

-Based on these observations, we introduce a new type of indices, what we call an `EnCla` index, short for Entity Classes.
+Based on these observations, we introduce two new types of indices.
+The first is what we call an `EnCla` index, short for Entity Classes.
 Similar to characteristic sets [4] in RDF stores or tables in RDBMS, this concept captures the defining combination of attributes for a class of entities.

 An `encla` LMDB map will be used to store the `EnCla` index.
 The keys are the unique integer IDs of each entity class.
 The value of each entity class contains the following information:

 * `aids`, the set of attribute ids that define the entity class
-* `eids`, entities ids belonging to the entity class, represented as a bitmap.
+* `eids`, entity ids belonging to the entity class, represented as a bitmap.
-* `refs`, the `:db.type/ref`destination entity classes, and corresponding entity ids and attribute ids, stored in a sparse integer list.

 `EnCla` index takes up negligible disk space (about 0.002X larger).
+It is loaded into memory at system initialization and updated during system run.

+In Datomic-like stores, `:db.type/ref` triples provide links between two entity classes.
+Such links are important for simplifying query graph [2] [3].
+We stored them in a `Links` index, an inverted list mapping the pair of entity class ids to the list of triples belonging to it.
+This index also replaces the `vea` index that we had.

-It is loaded into memory at system initialization.
-The index is built and kept up to date with new data during transaction.
+Compared with research literature [2] [3] [4], we build these indices online and kept them up to date with new data during transactions.
 We pay a small price in transaction processing time (about 30% slower) and a slightly larger memory footprint, but gain orders of magnitude query speedup.
+As far as we know, we are the first production system to do so.

 ## Query Optimizations